 The Northern Network for Medical Humanities Research (NNMHR) is an interdisciplinary group which acts as a hub for academic researchers in the medical humanities as well as practitioners, artists and others who may wish to collaborate.

-The Network is led by medical humanities researchers at the University of York, Liverpool University, Durham University, the University of Leeds, Glasgow University, Sheffield University, Northumbria University, and Newcastle University.
-We are supported by funding from the Wellcome Trust and the Arts and Humanities Research Council.
+The Network is led by medical humanities researchers at the University of York, Liverpool University, Durham University, the University of Leeds, Glasgow University, Sheffield University, Northumbria University, the University of Manchester, Manchester Metropolitan University, Newcastle University, and Lancaster University.
+We are supported by funding from the Wellcome Trust.

 The purpose of the NNMHR is: